Sandra Laugier: Editorial work

-She is a member of editorial / scientific board of Archives de Philosophie, British Journal for the History of Philosophy, European Journal of Pragmatism and American Philosophy, Iride, Revue de Métaphysique et de Morale, and Multitudes.
-Additionally, she is a member of the scientific committee of Vocabulaire européen des philosophies, dictionnaire des intraduisibles, ed.
-Barbara Cassin (Le Seuil/Le Robert, 2004).
+Additionally, she is a member of the scientific committee behind Vocabulaire européen des philosophies, dictionnaire des intraduisibles, edited by Barbara Cassin (Le Seuill/Le Robert, 2004).

 She is also a member of the scientific council of "Citéphilo" (Lille), "PHILOSOPHIA" (St Emilion) and La fondation Maison des sciences de l'homme (FMSH) (Paris).
-Additionally, she serves as a member of the jury of the Monaco Philosophy Prize.
+Additionally, she serves as a member of the jury of the prizes given by Les Rencontres Philosophiques de Monaco.

-Laugier is a columnist at the French journal Libération.
+Laugier is a columnist at the French journal Libération and is the author of about ten translations of the author Stanley Cavell.